 NICPP is accredited by the American Psychological Association (APA) and is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
-The Nebraska Internship Consortium in Professional Psychology completed the APA re-accreditation process in 2009 and was granted full accreditation by the American Psychological Association for seven years.
-Our next re-accreditation visit is in 2016.
+The Nebraska Internship Consortium in Professional Psychology completed the APA re-accreditation process in 2016 and was granted full accreditation by the American Psychological Association for seven years.
+Our next re-accreditation site visit is in 2023.
 Questions regarding NICPP's accreditation may be addressed to the American Psychological Association, Office of Program Consultation and Accreditation, 750 First St. NE, Washington DC 20002-4242, phone: 202-336-5979.

 The defining feature of the NICPP as a consortium is our commitment to comprehensive and coordinated experiences.
 Therefore, interns are admitted to NICPP and not to an individual agency per se.
 Primary training experiences, responsibilities, and supervision are coordinated at individual sites, with oversight by the NICPP Board of Supervisors.
 Interns attend monthly seminars, have access to many other educational events, and are exposed to a wide array of talented supervisors.
 A look at who's currently in the spotlight conveys the range of accomplishments of the NICPP interns and faculty.

 Students who have completed their internship training with the Consortium have been very successful in obtaining employment in a variety of settings, including hospitals, community mental health centers, universities, and school districts.
 Occasionally, postdoctoral opportunities are available at some of the sites in the Consortium.
-Additional information on past interns' employment placements and postdoctoral placements may be obtained from the Consortium office and from the APPIC website.
+Additional information on past interns' placements and postdoctoral placements may be obtained from the Consortium office and from the APPIC website.